inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 The next step is to edit the map and add new items.
 This is not always easy at first, but with practice you will get better and better.
-Note that you can select tools in JOSM by clicking on their buttons in the toolbar, or you can use keys on the keyboard as shortcuts.
+Note that you can select tools in JOSM by clicking their buttons in the toolbar, or you can use keys on the keyboard as shortcuts.
 The shortcut keys are indicated in parentheses below.

-14. To move a point, line, or shape, use the :guilabel:`Select` tool (:kbd:`S`).
+14. To move a point, line or shape, use the :guilabel:`Select` tool (:kbd:`S`).
 Click on an object and drag it where it should be.
 This can be used to correct the location of items that have been put in the wrong place.